krishanthisera/blog/src/content/blog/static-hosting-aws.md

 # Variables

-Here there are a couple of variables I have been using, In my case, I use [terraform.tfvars](https://github.com/krishanthisera/aws-static-hosting/blob/main/terraform.tfvars) file to set the bucket name and the domain name.
-As I am not super comfortable with sharing my AWS account ID, I copied the certificate ARN from a previously created certificate and save it against  `TF_VAR_ssl_certificate_arn`.
+There are a couple of variables I have been using, In my case, I use [terraform.tfvars](https://github.com/krishanthisera/aws-static-hosting/blob/main/terraform.tfvars) file to set the bucket name and the domain name.
+As I am not super comfortable with sharing my AWS account ID, I have copied the certificate ARN from a previously created certificate and save it against  `TF_VAR_ssl_certificate_arn`.
 You can configure these variables in Terraform Cloud.

 ⚠️ **Don’t forget to set your AWS access key pair.**